 Chinese Paper Umbrella

-Certainly the oriental umbrella stretches so far back into the history that it is now impossible to determine which part of the world first saw the umbrella.
+Certainly, the oriental umbrella stretches so far back into history that it is now impossible to determine which part of the world first saw the umbrella.

 European writers have, however, recorded one relevant Chinese tale, dated prior to 1000 BC, concerning the wife of Lou-pan, who one day told her husband, who was a skilled carpenter: “You make houses with extreme cleverness, but they can’t move; the object I’m making for personal use can be carried any distance,”-and eventually she produced a parasol.

 There are other traditions in China that the San, or “shade against sun and rain”, originated with standards and banners waved in the air.